 Using the example above:

-- Push and hold down the exposure lock button,
+- Push and hold down the AE lock button

 If you continue to hold down the auto exposure lock button you can continue taking photos at that exposure for as long as you hold down the button.
 So the couple could move, you could move, you could reframe the image, but the exposure settings would remain the same.